53 Pages Posted: 14 Apr 2017 Last revised: 19 May 2017

 Suggested Citation: Suggested Citation

 Biber, Eric and Light, Sarah E. and Ruhl, J. B. and Salzman, James E., Regulating Business Innovation as Policy Disruption: From the Model T to Airbnb (April 12, 2017).
-Vanderbilt Law Review, Forthcoming; Vanderbilt Law Research Paper No. 17-24.
+Vanderbilt Law Review, Forthcoming; Vanderbilt Law Research Paper No. 17-24; UCLA School of Law, Public Law Research Paper No. 17-18.
 Available at SSRN: https://ssrn.com/abstract=2951919